Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Mapping 21 cm observables: the global signal and the 21 cm power spectrum

-In order to understand the performance of the prediction when using the 21-cm power spectrum with observational noise, we also train a network that can predict the global signal given the mock SKA 21-cm power spectrum.
-We use the same network architecture and same preprocessing steps except that here we do not apply PCA to project the dataset into a lower dimensional space, because in this case, we already use the 21-cm power spectrum binned over 8 $z$ and 5 $k$ values.
-Thus, the dimension of the input dataset is already reduced by a factor of 20 compared to our noise-less dataset.
+In order to understand the performance of the prediction when using the 21 cm power spectrum with observational noise, we also train a network that can predict the global signal given the mock SKA 21 cm power spectrum.
+We use the same network architecture and the same preprocessing steps except that here we do not apply PCA to project the data set into a lower dimensional space, because in this case, we already use the 21 cm power spectrum binned over 8 redshifts and 5 $k$ values.
+Thus, the dimension of the input data set is already reduced by a factor of 20 compared to our noiseless data set.